stjepanoviccc/employee-management-system/README.md

 ![MockMVC](https://img.shields.io/badge/MockMVC-brightgreen?logo=mockmvc&logoColor=white)

 ## Technologies Used
-Main technologies which are used in this project are **Spring Boot**, **Spring Data JPA**, **Spring Security**, for database its **Postgres** and platform for sending APIs **Postman**.
-For testing I used **Mockito** and **JUnit** and for containerization is **Docker**
+Main technologies which are used in this project are **Spring Boot**, **Spring Data JPA**, **Spring Security**, for database its **Postgres** with **Liquibase** for versioning.
+For message queue I used **RabbitMQ** and API is documented with **Swagger**.
+For testing I used **Mockito**, **Mock MVC** and **JUnit**  and for containerization is **Docker**

 ## Overview:
-BenefitSeller is a company that issues payment cards for various company benefits.
-BenefitSeller partners with their customer companies, and issues cards for employees of the customer company.
-Employees can use those cards to pay for various benefits selected by their company.
-There are several categories of benefit merchants (Food and Drinks, Recreation, Education, Culture…) also there are three categories of users(**Standard**, **Premium** and **Platinum**).
-**Standard** users can use benefits only from categories selected by their company.
-**Premium** users can use all benefits from all BenefitSeller merchants.
-**Platinum** users can use all benefits from all BenefitSeller merchants.
-Additionally, platinum users can achieve discounts for specific merchants selected by their company.
-This tier of users is especially good for companies that want to use discounts to promote specific products or services in their company.
+The Employee Management System is a web application that allows users to perform CRUD operations (Create, Read, Update, Delete) on employee records.
+It includes user authentication and authorization, logging with AOP, message queue communication, advanced querying with Hibernate, and database versioning with Liquibase.
+The application will be containerized using Docker.

 ## Getting Started:
-To start this project you need to have installed next things:
+To start this project you need to have installed **Docker**.
-**IntelliJ IDEA**, **Java 17**, **PostgreSQL** database, **Postman** and **Docker**.
+Navigate to root of your project and run **docker-compose up --build** and your app should start.
+**NOTE**: If you get problem with build, you may need to kill services on your local machine for rabbitmq and postgres.
+In order to do that you need next set of commands:
+**Linux**:
+1. sudo lsof -i :PORT_NUMBER
+2. sudo kill -9 PID
+**Windows**:
+1. netstat -ano | findstr :PORT_NUMBER
+2. tasklist /FI "PID eq PID_NUMBER"
+3. taskkill /PID PID_NUMBER /F

 ## API Documentation and Postman
 Docs: https://documenter.getpostman.com/view/26096728/2sA3JFBQbq